Mother’s Guilt is Inevitable

 THIS ACCEPTANCE is the very path we need to release our guilt.

 Let’s begin by forgiving ourselves for being less than perfect.
 Let’s begin by forgiving ourselves for our failure in each moment.
 We can practice forgiving ourselves each time we are reminded of failure.
 We can practice being gentle with ourselves one moment at a time.
-We can practice accepting ourselves as imperfect.
+And we can practice accepting ourselves as imperfect.

 It takes time but this level of acceptance is possible.
 There is hope as the pain of our loss begins to lessen to a dull ache to make room for something new.